 17. Pretzel Milano Slices

 Crumbled pretzels laid onto a chocolate covered Milano slice makes for a great pairing—a little salt is a great way to bring out the flavor of chocolate.
 However, if promised a pretzel-topped cookie, I kind of want it to look like the floor at the Rold Gold factory.

 16. Caramel Apple Pie

 A softie with plenty of chunks of caramel, there’s a slight hint of cinnamon going on here that screams fall.
 It’s a nice chewy cookie, but I wish the apples were a little more tart instead of sugary.
-After all, I like my apples like I like my women: unapologetically nice and tart upfront.

 15. Mint Chocolate Milano